 Millau Bridge, France

-The Millau Viaduct opened in December 2004, designed by Norman Foster and structural engineer Michel Virlogeux.
-It carries the A75 motorway across the Tarn Valley in the Massif Central, connecting Paris to the Mediterranean coast via a route that previously required descending 270 metres into the valley and climbing back out, causing chronic congestion at the town of Millau below.
-The bridge eliminated that bottleneck.
+The viaduct opened in December 2004, designed by Norman Foster with structural engineering by Michel Virlogeux.
+It carries the A75 motorway across the Tarn Valley in the Massif Central, eliminating a 270-metre descent and climb that caused chronic congestion at the town of Millau below every summer.
+The engineering solution to a traffic problem produced what is arguable the most beautiful motorway infrastructure in Europe.

 Seeing the Bridge

-The better views are from the valley floor and from the surrounding landscape.
-The A75 southbound approach has several official viewpoints with car parks, particularly around La Cavalerie on the Causse du Larzac plateau north of the bridge.
-The visitor centre at the Aire de Service du Viaduc, about 4km north of the bridge on the motorway, has exhibits on the construction and good views from the terrace.
+The better views are from below.
+The A75 southbound approach has several official viewpoints with car parks on the Causse du Larzac plateau north of the bridge.
+The visitor centre at the Aire de Service du Viaduc, about 4 kilometres north on the motorway, has exhibits on the construction and good views from the terrace.
+The most photogenic angle is from the west bank of the Tarn on the valley floor, morning light, all seven pylons visible.

 Getting There

 Millau is on the A75 between Clermont-Ferrand (about 2 hours north) and Montpellier (about 1 hour south).
-The nearest rail station is Millau, connected to Paris by TGV via Montpellier in about 5-6 hours.
-By car from Paris the A75 takes about 6 hours and the toll for the viaduct itself is a minor part of the journey cost.
+The nearest rail station connects to Paris by TGV via Montpellier in about 5 to 6 hours.
+By car from Paris the A75 takes about 6 hours.
+The toll for the viaduct itself is a small fraction of the overall journey cost and is worth paying in both directions for the experience.